JoshHarrison11/TechyAmericano/README.md

+# TechyAmericano - Padel Tournament App
+A comprehensive mobile-first tournament management application for Padel players and organizers.
+Track your progress, compete in tournaments, and climb the rankings with an intelligent ELO-based rating system.
+Key Features

+Player Profiles & Statistics - Detailed player tracking with performance analytics ELO Rating System - Fair and competitive ranking based on match results Tournament Management - Create and manage tournaments with ease Achievement System - Unlock achievements as you progress Match Analytics - Track your wins, losses, and performance trends Real-time Rankings - See where you stand against other players

+Built for Padel enthusiasts who want to take their game to the next level with data-driven insights and competitive tournament play.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.